MQTT User Authentication

 Choose between password and certificate authentication for MQTT clients.

-Connectware supports two authentication methods for MQTT clients: Username/password and x.509 certificate with Mutual TLS for CybusMQ connections.
-You can set the authentication method via the CYBUS_BROKER_USE_MUTUAL_TLS environment variable.
+Connectware supports two authentication methods for MQTT clients: Username/password and x.509 certificate with Mutual TLS (mTLS) for CybusMQ connections.

 Method